elastisys/terms/terms-of-service.md

 </tr>
 <tr>
     <td>
-        Installation and configuration of all related Compliant Kubernetes components:
+        Installation and configuration of all related Welkin components:
         <ul>
             <li>Setup of virtual machines and related infrastructure on the infrastructure provider</li>
-            <li>Setup of Compliant Kubernetes</li>
+            <li>Setup of Welkin</li>
             <li>Setup of related networking configuration (accessible on public Internet IP)</li>
             <li>Setup of initial user privileges</li>
         </ul>